-• I will hold extra Office Hours and schedule Review Sessions before the Midterms and Final Examinations.
-You are strongly encouraged to attend the Review Sessions, and to attend Office Hours regularly.

-- You cannot use calculators/computers, books or any type of notes during the examinations. - All examinations must be taken at scheduled times, except in very extreme circumstances.
+- I will hold extra Office Hours and schedule Review Sessions before the Midterms and Final Examinations.
+You are strongly encouraged to attend the Review Sessions, and to attend Office Hours regularly. - You cannot use calculators/computers, books or any type of notes during the examinations. - All examinations must be taken at scheduled times, except in very extreme circumstances.
 So be careful not to make travel arrangements that conflict with examination times.
 If you cannot take an examination at a scheduled time, you should contact me well in advance of the test time.
 Otherwise, an absence at an exam will result in a score of zero.

-Policy on W/I Grades: From January 16 until January 29 there is no record of grade for dropped courses.
-From January 16 until February 23 you may withdraw and receive a W grade no matter what scores you have thus far achieved.
-From February 26 through March 30 you will need my permission to withdraw.
-From April 2 on, University regulations specify that you may withdraw only with the permission of the Dean.
+Policy on W/I Grades: From August 26 until September 9 there is no record of grade for dropped courses.
+From September 10 until October 4 you may withdraw and receive a W grade no matter what scores you have thus far achieved.
+Withdrawing during the dates October 7 through November 1 may result in either a W or a F grade.
+From November 4 on, University regulations specify that you may withdraw only with the permission of the Dean.